Fragtality/Fenix2GSX/README.md

 ### Does not Start

 - It does not open a Window if you expect that.
 The GUI is only needed for Configuration and can be opened by clicking on the Icon in the SysTray / Notification Area (these Icons beside your Clock)
-- Ensure you have .NET 7 Installed as described in [Requirements](#requirements) (Reboot!)
+- Ensure you have rebooted your PC after .NET 7 was installed
-- Check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - the .NET Version you downloaded should show up there.
+- Check if the .NET Runtimes are correctly installed by running the Command `dotnet --list-runtimes` - it should show an Entry like `Microsoft.WindowsDesktop.App` (with Version 7.0.x).
 - Please just don't "run as Admin" because you think that is needed.
 You can try if that helps, but it should run just fine without that!
 - Certain AV/Security Software might require setting an Exception